seam/social/readme.md

 Api Key and Api secret is provided by the service you want to consume (here Twitter).
 You can use the values above since they're coming from "Seam Social" Twitter application.
 Callback depends on your application : it's the URL that will collect OAuth verifier

-###Adding the @ConfigureOAuth annotation when injecting the OAuth service bean
+###Adding the @OAuthConfiguration annotation when injecting the OAuth service bean

-You can simply add the @ConfigureOAuth annotation to the injection point.
+You can simply add the @OAuthConfiguration annotation to the injection point.
 It can be done like that :

 	@Inject
-	@ConfigureOAuth(apiKey = "FQzlQC49UhvbMZoxUIvHTQ", apiSecret = "VQ5CZHG4qUoAkUUmckPn4iN4yyjBKcORTW0wnok4r1k", callback="http://localhost:8080/social-web-client/callback.jsf")
+	@OAuthConfiguration(apiKey = "FQzlQC49UhvbMZoxUIvHTQ", apiSecret = "VQ5CZHG4qUoAkUUmckPn4iN4yyjBKcORTW0wnok4r1k", callback="http://localhost:8080/social-web-client/callback.jsf")
 	Twitter twitter;

 With this notation the injected bean is configured with the given OAuth values.